lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop.md

 Lester Picker (www.lesterpickerphoto.com) has more than 650 writing and photo credits in National Geographic Society publications, Better Homes & Gardens, Forbes, Time, Inc. Publications, Money, Fortune Small Business, Bloomberg Personal Finance, National Parks Magazine, and dozens of newspapers, magazines and other publications.
 He is a former reporter, photojournalist and editor.
 Les is a Moab Master photographer, lauded for his fine art printing and his workshops.
 Les was awarded the prestigious Canada Northern Lights Award for Best Travel Photographer.

 Robert Boyer is a master printer and oversees all fine art printing for LPFA.
 Bob is also a computer and software technician.
 He is an experienced studio photographer and workshop presenter.

+### Cancellation policy

+You may cancel your participation up to 60 days prior to the workshop without penalty and receive a full refund or priority placement in the next workshop opportunity.
+Within 60 days, we will try our best to fill your slot and, if successful, refund 75% of your registration fee.
+If we are unable to fill your slot we will not be able to provide any refund.